Tile Wainscoting for the Bathroom

 Wainscoting can be made of any material, but the most common in bathrooms are wood or tile.

-Before our bathroom renovation, the wall beneath the towel bar was streaked with moisture lines caused by water dripping off of people’s hands as they reached for the towel after washing their hands.
+Before our bathroom renovation, the plain wall beneath the towel bar was streaked with moisture lines caused by water dripping off of people’s hands as they reached for the towel after washing their hands.

 It was an eyesore.